Goal 5: Achieve gender equality and empower all women and girls

 The Women Innovators Conference is an annual professional development summit designed to help women innovators connect the dots between their ideas and a positive, significant impact.
 It was specifically created to inspire early-career professionals, faculty, postdocs, research staff, and students.

 The National Women's Studies Association leads the field of women’s studies in educational and social transformation.
 Their annual conference regularly draws over 2,200 attendees and is the only annual meeting in the US exclusively dedicated to showcasing the latest feminist scholarship.
-In 2022, the conference took place in Minneapolis and included several roundtables and presentations that included UMN faculty and students.
+The 2024 conference includes a presentation by UMN graduate student Ayaan Natala on "Black (Queer) Feminist Worldmaking in Minnesota: Reflections on the 2020 Uprisings, Healing, and Abolition."

 Programs Focused on Empowering Female Leaders in the Broader Community